 The optimal strategy?
 Start with LaoZhang-AI's free credits to validate your use case, benchmark performance requirements, and calculate actual volumes.
 If you exceed 500 daily edits consistently, invest in local FP8 deployment on RTX 4090.
 Otherwise, embrace the cloud's elasticity and focus your resources on building great products rather than managing GPUs.

-The democratization of AI continues — whether through 0.01 API calls, professional image editing is now accessible to everyone.
+The democratization of AI continues — whether through $700 GPUs running quantized models or $0.01 API calls, professional image editing is now accessible to everyone.
 Choose your path based on volume, not vanity.